jensnt/io_import_build_map/README.md

 This Blender Add-on allows you to import maps in the BUILD format as used by games such as Blood or Duke Nukem 3D.
 It’s a great way to explore countless community-made usermaps or breathe new life into your own creations.

+Find it on the Blender Extensions Platform: [BUILD Map Importer](https://extensions.blender.org/add-ons/io-import-build-map/)

 You can find an example map and textures in the file **example-map-and-textures.zip** in the [latest Release](https://github.com/jensnt/io_import_build_map/releases/latest)

+Starting with version 1.4.0 you can now simply set your **games installation folder** as your Texture folder!
+Textures will be automatically extracted from .ART, .GRP and .RFF files. (.png/.jpg files still work)

 ![E1L1](/images/e1l1.png)